Open Data Hub logo

 Viewing data drift metrics for a model

-After you create data drift monitoring metrics, you can use the OpenShift Container Platform web console to view and update the metrics that you configured.
+After you create data drift monitoring metrics, use the OpenShift Container Platform web console to view and update the metrics that you configured.

 Prerequisites